 The timing of the killings was not random, but was determined by external factors, notably the arrival of Qallunaat at the settlements.
-It is also important to note that at first, Inuit replaced their gimmiit that were destroyed.
-A government policy at the time encouraged most Inuit to stay on the land where they needed dog teams, but also to limit the numbers of their qimmiit and to give up their gimmiit once they had homes in a settlement.
-This explains why the RCMP took great efforts to keep gimmiit healthy through immunizations, but also led the campaign to rid communities of loose qimmiit.
-Jobs, houses, and schools all worked against the keeping of gimmiit.
-However, because employment was unreliable, the authorities also saw value in qimmiit.
+It is also important to note that at first, Inuit replaced their qimmiit that were destroyed.
+A government policy at the time encouraged most Inuit to stay on the land where they needed dog teams, but also to limit the numbers of their gimmiit and to give up their qimmiit once they had homes in a settlement.
+This explains why the RCMP took great efforts to keep qimmiit healthy through immunizations, but also led the campaign to rid communities of loose gimmiit.
+Jobs, houses, and schools all worked against the keeping of qimmiit.
+However, because employment was unreliable, the authorities also saw value in gimmiit.
 The snowmobile was a complicating factor as well.
-For many years, gimmiit were being shot when there were no viable snowmobiles to replace them.
+For many years, qimmiit were being shot when there were no viable snowmobiles to replace them.
 After about 1966, snowmobiles were more reliable, though very expensive to buy, run, and maintain.

 The reduction of the number of qimmiit to almost zero in twenty years moved at the same pace as the growth of the Qallunaat presence.
-The government tolerated customary Inuit ways of managing qimmiit until there were large numbers of American and Canadian servicemen in Igaluit.
+The government tolerated customary Inuit ways of managing gimmiit until there were large numbers of American and Canadian servicemen in Iqaluit.

 The killings did not happen all at once.
-The first systematic killing of loose qimmiit occurred at Iqaluit during the period after 1956.
+The first systematic killing of loose gimmiit occurred at Igaluit during the period after 1956.
 This was at the same time as large numbers of Inuit were attracted to the area by opportunities to work at the airport and radar stations.
-A small town, Apex, was built at Niaqunngut to provide them with services and housing.
+A small town, Apex, was built at Niagunngut to provide them with services and housing.